0xjacobb/twitter-DApp/README.md

     ├── twitter_streamer.py            # file which listening for Tweets
 ```

-## Step-by-Step installation instruction for Mac
+## Step-by-Step installation guide for Mac

 1. change `twitter_credentials_TODO.py` to `twitter_credentials.py` and fill in your own keys from the twitter developer account
 2. Install **npm** (for mac: `brew install node`).
 Check if installation was successfull with: `npm -v`.
 If you already have **npm** [Update NPM](https://docs.npmjs.com/updating-packages-downloaded-from-the-registry) `npm update` or `npm update --save`
 3. [Download and install Ganache](https://www.trufflesuite.com/docs/ganache/quickstart) or `npm install -g ganache-cli`
-4. Install **Truffle** with: `npm install -g truffle`
+4. Install **Truffle**: `npm install -g truffle`
+5. Install xcode developer tools: `xcode-select --install` maybe you need addiotnal configs according to [Doc](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) and [Doc](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)
-5. Install Tweepy for python: `pip3 install tweepy`
+5. Install **virtualvenv** for isolated Python environments:```pip install virtualenv```
-6. Install Python implementation of web3.js: `pip3 install web3`
+6. Create isolated Python environment: ```virtualenv venv```
+7. Activate virtual environment: ```source venv/bin/activate```
+8. Install dependencies: ```pip install -r requirements.txt```

+If you have made additional installations with `pip` run `pip freeze > requirements.txt` to rebuild requirements file for installtion dependencies.

+To stop the isolated `(ven)`environment use command: `deactivate`

 ## Run the code

 1. Open command line tool (e.g Terminal for Mac)
 2. `cd` into project folder
 3. Start local testnet: `ganache -cli` (If you use Metamask, initialize Metamask with the Mnemonic which ganache-cli provides you)
-4. Deploy Smart Contract on the local testnet: `truffle deploy`
+4. Open a new Terminal tab and deploy Smart Contract on the local testnet: `truffle deploy`
-5. Check the output. put the address from ..... into ....
+5. [OPTIONAL] Check the output. put the address from ..... into ....
-6. Retrieve the addresses from deployed contracts if needed with: `truffle networks`
+6. [OPTIONAL] Retrieve the addresses from deployed contracts if needed with: `truffle networks`
 7. Start `twitter_streamer.py`in a new Terminal with: `python3 twitter-streamer.py`
 8. Post a Tweet on Twitter with hashtag: `#giveMeTSTToken`